-How Do You Get An Autistic Child To Keep Their Shoes On?
+How Do You Get A Child With Autism To Keep Their Shoes On?

 Autism is a neurological condition that affects communication, social interaction, and behavior.